 - Degenerative Spondylolisthesis – support under the knees can reduce some of the pain and discomfort in the low back.
 This can make it easier to sleep through the night

 - Osteoarthritis – If you suffer from osteoarthritis in the spine or facet joint arthritis, you most likely wake up feeling stiff and sore.
 Sleeping adjusted can decrease joint compression and give you better support which may lessen the irritation.

 - Spinal Stenosis – When you suffer this, you may feel more comfortable while bending forward rather than standing straight.
-The same applies with your mattress.
-Lying flat is probably less comfortable for you than if you were to be in a reclining position.
+The same applies to your mattress.
+Lying flat is probably less healthy for you than if you were to be in a reclining position.

 Some adjustable bases come with a massage feature that helps to relax your muscles and increase circulation.
 The massage turns itself off after 20 to 30 minutes (depending on model), so if you fall asleep to it, it doesn’t go all night.
 Some people like to use the massage feature as “white noise” to help them fall asleep.

 The amount of incline of your head and feet can vary, depending on your body and needs.
-Most couples can come to an agreement on their sleeping position.
+Most couples can agree on their sleeping position.
 The trick is to not go too high for your partner; even a little can help.
-For those with medical issues that require more extreme inclines, or for couples that just can’t agree, there are Split King sets that allow each of you to adjust your own side separately.
+For those with medical issues that require more extreme inclines, or for couples that can’t agree, there are Split King sets that allow each of you to adjust your own side separately.